-Congratulations to Khanzah Khan, Y10, for winning the BSME Short Story Competition with her entry 'A Game Of Demise'.
-Khanzah was up against entrants in multiple countries across the Middle East and to be selected as the overall winner is a fantastic achievement.
+Congratulations to Kanzah Khan, Y10, for winning the BSME Short Story Competition with her entry 'A Game Of Demise'.
+Kanzah was up against entrants in multiple countries across the Middle East and to be selected as the overall winner is a fantastic achievement.
 The judges described her work as '.... a fascinating and incredibly solid work of fantasy that showed imagination, research skills, a love of chess and some very deft use of metaphor.'
 Well done, Khanzah.
 We are proud of you.

 Further recent success was enjoyed by the Mathematics Department in the recent World Mathletics Championships.
 An outstanding set of results which, overall, placed Oryx ahead of all other schools in Qatar.